ChinmayMittal/IITD-CSE/README.md

 # IITD-CSE
-The go to place for your departmental needs.
-We aim to make this a complete resource for students from all years.

 This repo is aimed to help all Computer Science students at IIT Delhi.
+We aim to make this a complete resource and a one stop solution to all needs for students across all years in the department.

-Feel free to contribute !
+Feel free to contribute and share !

+### Resouces

+#### Internsips & Placement Season Resources

 - [Internship Season](./3rd-year/internship-season/) (3rd Year)
     * [Interview Experiences, Tests, Cutoffs, Offers etc.](./3rd-year/internship-season/interview-experiences/)